salatfreak/pyromaniac/docs/components-python.md

 ## Referencing Components and Local Files
-You can reference directories and components by their name and execute them as if they were python functions.
+You can reference directories and components by their name and execute them as if they were *Python* functions.
 You can traverse the component tree using dot notation.
 To execute the component *foo/bar/baz.pyro*, simply write `foo.bar.baz()`.
 If a directory contains a component named *main.pyro*, you may call it by referencing the directory itself, as long as no component with the